Domagoj Duvnjak: International career

 Duvnjak was part of the Croatia men's U-19 team that placed third at the 2005 World Championship and won the gold medal with the U-18 team at the European Championship in 2006.
 That same year, he made his debut for the senior Croatia men's national team.
 Duvnjak earned the silver medal with the U-19 national team at the 2007 World Championship and earned his first championship medal with the senior national team at the 2008 European Championship, where they placed second.
 Duvnjak and the national team placed second at the 2009 World Championship and the 2010 European Championship.

 After finishing fifth at the 2011 World Championship, the Croatian national team earned three consecutive bronze medals by placing third at the 2012 European Championship, the 2012 Summer Olympics and the 2013 World Championship, while Duvnjak was included on the latter tournament's All-Star Team as best centre back.
 He was again voted best centre back at an international championship after Croatia finished fourth at the 2014 European Championship.
 Duvnjak and the national team earned a bronze medal at the 2016 European Championship and placed fourth at the 2017 World Championship, where Duvnjak was included on the All-Star Team as best centre back for a third time.
 At the 2020 European Championship, Croatia earned a silver medal and Duvnjak was voted the most valuable player of the tournament.
 After placing second at the 2025 World Championship, Duvnjak retired from the national team.

 Personal life

 Duvnjak's father Ivan is a former handballer and was a handball coach in Đakovo.
-His mother Ivanka (nee Sabljić), sister Iva, uncle Dragan and cousins were also handball players.
+His mother Ivanka (née Sabljić), sister Iva, uncle Dragan and cousins were also handball players.
 During his childhood, Duvnjak was a fan of RK Zagreb and followed the Bundesliga.
 He attended gymnasium in his hometown Đakovo.

 Duvnjak is married to his high school sweetheart Lucija and they have three children.
 He is Roman Catholic.